Guidance for Applicants to the North Yorkshire Directory of Approved Training Providers

 - Reduce suicides

-If your application is successful and on completion of the training, your organisation will join the Directory of Approved Providers on Headfirst: The Mental Health and Suicide Awareness Training Hub.
+If your application is successful, you will join the Directory of Approved Training Providers for the Mental Health and Suicide Awareness Training Hub.

 Application Form Guidance